 - Make the dough: Whisk the sourdough discard, instant yeast and sugar into the cooled milk until completely dissolved.75 grams sourdough discard, 50 grams brown sugar, 7 grams instant yeast

-- Fold the bread flour into the mixture until all of the flour is hydrated.390 grams bread flour
+- Fold the bread flour and salt into the mixture until all of the flour is hydrated.390 grams bread flour, 8 grams salt

 - Knead the butter into the dough one tablespoon at a time.
 Your dough will gradually feel less oily as the butter is absorbed.28 grams unsalted butter